strategicdata/pmhc-mds-spec/doc/reserved-tags.rst

 use case supported by the PMHC MDS.

-If you have queries about managing data upload processes please contact the PMHC MDS helpdesk at support@pmhc-mds.com or 03 9340 9020.
+If you have queries about managing data upload processes please contact the PMHC MDS helpdesk at support@pmhc-mds.com.